dylanlan/dylanlan.github.io/_posts/2024-01-12-entering-temuair.md

 ![Healing](/public/images/awakening/crios/use-beag-ioc.png)

-Phew, that was a lot - take a break!
+Phew, that was a lot - you should take a break!

 When you get back, feel free to check out one of the lower leveled quests available: [Terror of the Crypt]({{ site.data.urls.crypt_terror }})